amoeba/ac-pcap-parser/README.md

 # AC PCAP Viewer

-A viewer for Asheron's Call network packet captures.
-Decodes PCAP files into human-readable JSON, available as a web app, desktop app, or CLI tool.
+A desktop and web viewer for Asheron's Call network packet captures.
+Decodes PCAP files into human-readable JSON, available as a web app, desktop app.

 ## About This Project